Many people believe that a powerful spirit made the world and everything in it.

 The Koran tells both men and women they must cover themselves and wear modest clothing.
 It does not tell them how to do this or what to wear, so there are a number of different ways in which Muslims dress, which is often different in different countries.

-A hijab is a scarf worn by some Muslim women covering the head and neck, and sometimes the face.
+A hijab is a scarf worn by some Muslim women covering the head and neck.
 It is worn for modesty outside the home.
 A woman chooses to wear or not wear the hijab.
 In Australia Muslim women mostly wear a hijab in a variety of ways.
 Many women and girls wear modern western style clothing but with a coloured headscarf.

-A burqa or burka is a garment that covers the entire body, including the head and face, with a mesh window over her eyes.
-A niqab is similar but but the eyes are not covered.
+Worn outside the home, a burqa or burka is a garment that covers a woman's entire body, including the head and face, with a mesh window over her eyes.
+A niqab is an addition that covers a woman's face except for the eyes.
 Both the niqab and the burka are worn by some Muslim women in Australia but are more common in other countries.
 Many women in Iran wear a long cloak called a chador, that they hold closed at the front.
 Common in some Asian countries is a dupatta, a long scarf draped across the head and shoulders.